EsraaQandel/Item-Catalog-Project/README.md

 ## JSON endpoint

-visit **http://localhost:8000/category/category_name/JSON** to view the item of a specific category visit **http://localhost:8000/category/JSON** to view the list of categories
+visit **http://localhost:8000/category/category_name/JSON** to view the item of a specific category by replacing category_name wit the real name

+visit **http://localhost:8000/category/JSON** to view the list of categories